charleyan/Werewolf/README.md

 Cub - The Cub is a werewolf character role whose power is activated when he or she dies in any way other than a werewolf kill.
 The next night the cub dies, the werewolves get to kill 2 players.

 Alpha - The alpha is a werewolf character role whose power is that they cannot be confirmed as a werewolf by the narrator when the police checks him or her.
-Additionally, if the Alpha dies in any way, townspeople win.
+Additionally, if the Alpha dies in any way townspeople win.

 TLDR: These are some descriptions of some of the typical roles of this game.
 More can be found at https://werewolf-the-game.fandom.com/wiki/List_of_Roles.
 To make it more interesting, you may play with Cupid, Masons, and Executioner.